-There are five health and wellness retreat packages that are perfect for solo travellers.
+Five health and wellness retreat packages are perfect for solo travelers.
 Choose from yoga and Ayurveda, rejuvenation spa, spiritual healing, new start, or detox retreat.
-Each has its own carefully crafted schedule that adds a nice personal touch to your experience.
+Each has a carefully crafted schedule that adds a nice personal touch to your experience.

-There is a great list of free daily cultural experiences at Bagus Jati Retreat Bali to enjoy.
-Choose from fun activities like aqua aerobics, meditation, yoga, Balinese dance lessons, nature walks, and a Balinese sweet making class.
+There is a great list of free daily cultural experiences at Bagus Jati Retreat Bali.
+Choose from fun activities like aqua aerobics, meditation, yoga, Balinese dance lessons, nature walks, and a Balinese sweet-making class.

 For spectacular views and authentic Balinese food, the property’s Surya Restaurant offers an unforgettable dining experience.
 At the Ishwari Poolside Cafe, you can sip on fresh juices and cocktails while sunbathing.

-Bali Mountain Retreat is perfect for single travellers looking for an affordable vacation.
-It’s located in Selemadeg, 45 kilometres from the capital of Denpasar.
-Perched high on a mountain, the property is very remote and provides fantastic views over the jungle.
+Bali Mountain Retreat is perfect for single travelers looking for an affordable vacation.
+It’s located in Selemadeg, 45 kilometers from the capital of Denpasar.
+Perched high on a mountain, the remote property provides fantastic views over the jungle.

 Retreats take place year-round, from meditation and yoga to Bali sacred dance.
-They include daily workshops and classes, ceremonies, and vegan/vegetarian meals.
-During your downtime, relax in the scenic garden, outdoor terrace, or shared lounge area at the Bali Mountain Retreat.
+They include daily workshops, classes, ceremonies, and vegan/vegetarian meals.
+During your downtime, relax in the Bali Mountain Retreat’s scenic garden, outdoor terrace, or shared lounge area.

 Take time to focus on yourself in the peaceful mountain surrounding – far removed from the distractions of daily life.

 Set amidst the tropical mountain landscape, Sanak Retreat Bali offers simple living that showcases the old Indonesian culture.
-There are 11 beautiful wooden bungalows, each with a private terrace or balcony overlooking the rural countryside.
+There are 11 beautiful wooden bungalows with a private terrace or balcony overlooking the rural countryside.

 Experience the real Bali through Sanak Retreat Bali’s healing and wellness programs.
-Take an authentic Balinese cooking class, go on a jungle horseback ride, and experience a spiritual water blessing.
+Take an authentic Balinese cooking class, ride a jungle horseback, and experience a spiritual water blessing.

-Around the property, there is a swimming pool, sun lounge, communal fire pit, and other facilities for guests to use at their leisure.
+Around the property is a swimming pool, sun lounge, communal fire pit, and other facilities for guests to use at their leisure.